EU July 2021 ecommerce VAT Package

-On 1 January 2021, the 27 member states of the European Union (EU) will introduce sweeping reforms to the VAT obligations for B2C e-commerce sellers and marketplaces.
-This includes major changes:
+On 1 July 2021, the 27 member states of the European Union (EU) will introduce sweeping reforms to the VAT obligations for B2C ecommerce sellers and marketplaces.

-- Ending low-value import VAT exemption and new IOSS return; and
+- End of low-value import VAT exemption, and introduction of the Import One-Stop Shop (IOSS) return; and

 - Making marketplaces deemed supplier VAT.

-This guide provides an overview of the major reforms, and how it will affect sellers and marketplaces’ obligations.
-This is based on three major reforms planned for 2021.
+This article provides an quick overview of these major reforms, and how it will affect sellers and marketplaces’ obligations.
+This is based on three major reforms planned for July 2021.

-1. A single EU VAT return for e-commerce
+1. A single EU VAT return for ecommerce distance selling

-Implications: It’s important to note that no action is required until 2021.
-After 2021, some e-commerce sellers will be able to close their foreign VAT registrations.
+Implications: After July 2021, some ecommerce sellers will be able to close their foreign VAT registrations.
 They can instead complete a quarterly OSS return for their home country’s tax authority.
 Non-EU sellers may use OSS, too.
 OSS will list: sales by EU country, VAT % used, and VAT due.
 This VAT must be paid to the home country’s tax office.

-3. Marketplaces become the deemed seller and VAT collector
+3. Marketplaces become the deemed supplier and VAT collector

-The 2021 reforms will oblige marketplaces which facilitate cross-border sales to consumers via third parties to become the ‘deemed seller’ in certain cases.
+The July 2021 reforms will oblige marketplaces which facilitate cross-border sales to consumers via third parties to become the ‘deemed supplier’ in certain cases.
 This is also termed the full liability regime.
 This marketplace VAT liability does extend to product liability.